Forced to Hate

 Propaganda in others subjects

-The idolization method is not only present in political and revolution classes but also in other classes.
+The idolization method is not only present in political and revolution classes.
 Even if you’re studying a language, it is limited to content regarding loyalty to Kim Il-Sung and Kim Jong-Il and social thought.
-In fact, the first words you learn are the leader’s names.
+The first words you learn are the leader’s names.
 Even in travel essays, rather than focusing on the tourism and historical aspects of a historical landmark, it focuses on praising and revering the life and achievements of Kim Il-Sung and his family.
 Music mostly involves songs about Kim Il-Sung and Kim Jong-Il.
 If one changes the lyrics related to idolization or if the lyrics are neglectfully written, then it’s possible that the student’s parents could be punished in the student’s stead.
 Whether one’s specialty was physical fitness or music, the objective was always “to please the General.”

 This is the commonly accepted narrative of the General Sherman incident.
 However, the North Korean version differs greatly.
 North Korea describes The General Sherman as a Naval warship instead of an armed merchant vessel, implying that U.S. approached Pyongyang with hostility and the intention to invade, thereby fueling anti-American sentiment.
 Furthermore, such description was intended as a warning against capitalism and imperialism, calling for a defensive attitude towards foreign influences.